Agency Reduction Transfer Lists

 THIS SUPERCEDES POLICY

-The ARTL program may be initiated up to 6 months prior to the target date for the intended action.
-Agencies should consult with their Staffing Services Representative or the Civil Service Career Mobility Office (CMO) prior to initiating this process and provide the CMO with a list of impacted titles and their locations, and an agency contact for the ARTL process.
+The ARTL program may be initiated at any time prior to the target date for the intended action.
+Agencies should contact staff from the Career Mobility Office (CMO) prior to initiating this process and provide the CMO with a list of impacted titles and their locations, and an agency contact for the ARTL process.
 Staff from the CMO may be reached at:

 How Does the ARTL Program Work?

 Eligible employees will have their names certified on transfer lists to fill vacant positions in their current titles, in lower-level direct-line titles, and to positions in titles declared comparable by this Department.
 Title comparability determinations are based on similarities in duties, minimum requirements, salary grades, and/or examination plans, and are generally the same as reemployment roster determinations.
 Existing title determinations may be found in the Title Transfer Reference System (TTRS), which is part of the Department of Civil Service Applications System.

 How is the ARTL Certified?

 An ARTL is one of a number of mechanisms used to transfer employees and is intended to provide continuity of employment.
 It is accessed through the Reemployment Lists Program, which is part of the Department of Civil Service Applications System.
 The order of certification follows:

 - Redeployment List – a list established pursuant to Section 79 of the Civil Service Law for permanent employees who are or will be suspended or demoted due to "contracting out."

 - Agency Reduction Transfer List (ARTL) – a list established prior to the date of the triggering action containing the names of employees who have been identified by their agency as being impacted by such action.
 Within an ARTL, the specific order of certification is: